vuicash/coinrac/doc/tor.md

 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
-For cookie authentication the user running raptoreumd must have write access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running coinracd must have write access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running raptoreumd to the same group and setting permissions appropriately.
-On Debian-based systems the user running raptoreumd can be added to the debian-tor group, which has the appropriate permissions.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running coinracd to the same group and setting permissions appropriately.
+On Debian-based systems the user running coinracd can be added to the debian-tor group, which has the appropriate permissions.
 An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.